joshfrench/rakismet/README.md

 `gem install rakismet` if you're using gemcutter or `gem install jfrench-rakismet` if you're using GitHub.

+In config/environment.rb, require the gem by adding `config.gem 'rakismet'` within the config block.

 From your app root, run `./script/generate rakismet` to create the Rakismet initializer.